Watch Handel's Giulio Cesare online for free from Sunday 9 August

 If you have enjoyed Glyndebourne Open House, please consider donating to our COVID-19 emergency appeal.

 If you would prefer to donate by phone please call our Box Office on +44(0)1273 815000 during Box Office opening hours.

 When Egypt’s seductive queen meets Rome’s powerful ruler, the stakes are high, both for politics and passion.
 Horrified by the brutal murder of his rival by Cleopatra’s brother Tolomeo, Cesare joins forces with Cleopatra to depose her unscrupulous sibling.
 But is their alliance one of love, lust or just mutual ambition?

-Bollywood meets baroque in David McVicar’s legendary production – a Glyndebourne classic that brings all-singing, all-dancing energy to one of Handel’s greatest scores.
+A true Glyndebourne classic, David McVicar’s production brings all-singing, all-dancing energy to one of Handel’s greatest scores.
 Sumptuous designs that nod to Britain’s colonial history transform a tale of political intrigue into a dazzling spectacle, sweeping the audience up in its tangled web of power, revenge and romance.

 Orchestra of the Age of Enlightenment

 The Glyndebourne Chorus